chetna14manku/openshift-cli-installer/README.md

 * Mandatory parameters:
   * name: The name of the cluster
   * platform: The platform to deploy the cluster on (supported platforms are: aws, rosa and hypershift)
-  * region: The region to deploy the cluster
+  * region: The region to deploy the cluster.
+Optional for AWS-IPI and AWS-OSD clusters, but mandatory for other (GCP, ROSA, Hypershift) clusters.
 * Optional parameters:
   * Parameter names should be separated by semicolons (`;`)
   * To set cluster create / destroy timeout (not applicable for AWS IPI clusters), pass `--cluster ...timeout=1h'`; default is 60 minutes.